samhiggie/Run2HTT_Combine_old/README.md

 ### bin

 Contains models for individual years and channels.
 Each model is it's own seperate combine harvester code, named SMHTT[Year]_[Channel].cpp
 Each of these models must be built before running, and all should have several common features.
-Each takes a number of running options, the first is the Output directorty to place the created card in, passing -s will disable all shape uncertainties in the model for debugging, -e will disable the use of the embedded distribution and related uncertainties
+Each takes a number of running options:
+- the first is the Output directorty to place the created card in.
+Non-optional for proper function of the model.
+- `-s` will disable all shape uncertainties in the model for debugging,
+- `-e` will disable the use of the embedded distribution and related uncertainties
-, -b will disable the use of CombineHarvester's Bin-By-Bin uncertainties (please note, this option is default in RunCombineFits.py), -g will disable STXS split ggH processes and only use an inclusive ggH distribution, and -q will disable STXS split qqh processes and will only use inclusive qqH processes.
-There is also an option called `--Categories` which takes any number of options after it, and it will attempt to load these categories from the file.
+- `-b` will disable the use of CombineHarvester's Bin-By-Bin uncertainties (please note, this option is default in RunCombineFits.py, and has been replaced with autoMCStats)
+- `-g` will disable STXS split ggH processes and only use an inclusive ggH distribution
+- `-q` will disable STXS split qqh processes and will only use inclusive qqH processes.
+- There is also an option called `--Categories` which takes any number of options after it, and it will attempt to load these categories from the file.
+Non-optional for proper function of the model.

 Each looks for a file named "smh[year][channel(mt,tt,etc.)].root" in the shapes folder to run on.

 ### interface